347035

 • In 1994, the Faculty of Pharmacy Ain-Shams University was established, following the foundation set by Tanta University and incorporating clinical pharmacy curricula into its courses (Anowr, 2010).

-• In 1997, a real shift occurred in the clinical pharmacy practice when the National Cancer Institute (NCI) established the first Clinical Pharmacy Unit.
+• In 1997, a fundamental shift occurred in the clinical pharmacy practice when the National Cancer Institute (NCI) established the first Clinical Pharmacy Unit by Dr. Sherif Abouelnaga.

-• The experience was shared, and more hospitals and medical centers started to set their clinical pharmacy units.
+• The experience was shared, and more hospitals and medical centers started setting up clinical pharmacy units.

 • The first IPPR program was initiated in Egypt in 2017 by Children’s Cancer Hospital Egypt 57357.

 Anowr, M. El.
 (2010).
-Clinical pharmacy in Egypt Part ( I ) Development of the teaching curricula of clinical pharmacy in universities of Egypt Poineer.
+Clinical Pharmacy in Egypt Part ( I ) Development of the teaching curricula of clinical Pharmacy in Universities of Egypt Pioneer.
 International Journal of Pharmacy Teaching & Practices, 1(2), 18–19.

 • 2007 Specialities: